Drava: Course

 The sources of the Drava are located at the drainage divide between the market town of Innichen/San Candido and neighbouring Toblach/Dobbiaco in the west, where the Rienz River rises, a tributary of the Adige/Etsch.
 At Innichen itself the 16+ km (10 mile) Sextner Bach, originating near the Sextener Rotwand, joins the ~2 km (1¼ mile) long source creek.
-The river than flows eastwards and after 8 kilometres (5 miles) crosses into East Tyrol in Austria.
+The river then flows eastwards and after 8 kilometres (5 miles) crosses into East Tyrol in Austria.
 At Lienz it flows into the Isel, sourced from the glaciers of the Venediger and Glockner Groups.
 The Isel (average discharge 39 m^{3}/s) is almost three times larger than the Drava (14 m^{3}/s) where they meet and, starting from the source of its tributary Schwarzach under the Rötspitze, the Isel (ca. 64 km; 40 miles) is also longer than the combined Drava and Sextner Bach (ca. 60 km; 35 miles) to that point.

 The river then flows east into Carinthia at Oberdrauburg.
 The river separates the Kreuzeck range of the High Tauern in the north and the Gailtal Alps in the south, passes the Sachsenburg narrows and the site of the ancient city of Teurnia, before it reaches the town of Spittal an der Drau.
 Downstream of Villach, it runs along the northern slopes of the Karawanks to Ferlach and Lavamünd.

 The Drava passes into Slovenia at Gorče near Dravograd, from where it runs for 142 km via Vuzenica, Muta, Ruše, and Maribor to Ptuj and the border with Croatia at Ormož.

 The river then passes north of Varaždin, after which it receives the Plitvica and Bednja from the right, and then Mura at the border with Hungary.
 It continues as a largely border river towards the southeast, receiving Gliboki and Bistra Koprivnička from the right.
 It passes the city of Barcs in Hungary from the south.
 It starts to be navigable, for about 90 km in Croatia, from the confluence of the Čađavica to its mouth.
 It passes Belišće from the north, receives the Karašica from the right, and then passes the city of Osijek from the north.
 Afterwards, it enters the Kopački Rit wetland and merges into the Danube from its right.

 The hydrological parameters of Drava are regularly monitored in Croatia at Botovo, Terezino Polje, Donji Miholjac and Osijek.

 Discharge

-The Drava's mean annual discharge (Q) at Drávaszabolcs (Hungary, 77.7 rkm).
-Period from 1995 to 2023.
+The Drava's mean annual discharge (Q – m³/s) at Drávaszabolcs (Hungary, 77.7 rkm).
+Period from 1995 to 2025.